ashischanda/sentiment-analysis/README.md

-# Sentiment analysis of Twitter data to predict disaster
+# Sentiment analysis of Twitter data for disaster prediction
 We conducted a research work to analysis sentiment of Twitter data based on BOW, contextual and context-free embeddings to predict disaster.
 We used three traditional machine learing models (decision tree, random forest, and logistic regression) and three popular pre-trained contextual embedings (Skip-gram, FastText, and GloVe).
 For context-free embeddings, we used pre-trained BERT (Bert-base-uncased) model.

 ## Download data